 If you are interested in enjoying a festival while you are in Dublin, here is a handy list of the best festivals in Dublin, month-by-month.
-Some of the best take place in the city in March and during summer, but unfortunately they go hand-in-hand with the most expensive times to visit Dublin.
+Some of the best take place in the city in March and during summer, but unfortunately, they go hand-in-hand with the most expensive times to visit Dublin.

-January – The Temple Bar Tradfest usually occurs towards the end of January, while the Chinese New Year may occur at the end of January or beginning of February.
+January – The Temple Bar Tradfest usually occurs towards the end of January, while the Chinese New Year may occur at the end of January or the beginning of February.

 February – Chinese New Year festival (if it doesn’t occur in January) and the Dublin International Film Festival take place this month.
 Although not a festival as such, the Six Nations Rugby Championship usually starts in February.